joncgoodwin/sb/README.md

 # TODO

 1. Automate read procedure so that it doesn't require manual spreadsheet tweaking.
- - If you use the text format, probably need to convert year to numeric.
-Maybe other problems.
 Still have to delete small header.
 2. Regularize capitalization of titles.
 3. Clean and indent js code properly.